AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-overview.md

 # Brain Computer Interface

 This dataset contains <i>in vivo</i> 2P calcium imaging recordings from layer 2/3 neurons in mouse primary motor cortex (M1) during an optical brain–computer interface (BCI) learning task.
 In this paradigm, mice control the position of a motorized reward port with the activity of a single  “conditioned neuron” (CN) in layer 2/3 of M1.
 Specifically, at the start of the trial, the reward port  is far away from the mouse and out of reach.
-The activity of CN controls the speed of the reward port  toward the mouse.
+The activity of the CN controls the speed of the reward port toward the mouse.
 If the mouse can move the reward port within reach in 10 seconds from the trial start, a drop of water is earned as a reward (hit).
 If the mouse fails to bring the reward port close within 10 seconds, the reward port returns to the starting position (miss), and a new trial starts.
 Increasing the activity of the CN results in shorter and more rewarded trials.
 Mice typically learn to increase the activity of the CN within ~30 trials (~5 minutes), leading to higher reward rates.
 Activity changes following learning are remarkably sparse, with only a small fraction of neurons changing their activity as much as the CN.

 In addition to neural and behavioral measurements, targeted 2P single-cell photostimulation was performed before and after the task to assess functional connectivity and its changes with learning.